acising/KellectAgent-Windows/README.md

 For more details, see the [Demo Paper](./demoPaper.pdf) .

-For more information on the future of WHound, see the [RoadMap](#roadmap) section.
+For more information on the future of kellect, see the [RoadMap](#roadmap) section.

 # **Implementation Details**

-WHound uses a number of 3rd party libraries, as shown below.
+kellect uses a number of 3rd party libraries, as shown below.
 Please see LICENSE-3RD-PARTY for further details.

 | Module Name                 | Module Version | LicenseUrl                                    |
 | --------------------------- | -------------- | --------------------------------------------- |
 | easyloggingpp               | v9.96.7        | https://github.com/amraynonweb/easyloggingpp  |
 | moodycamel::ConcurrentQueue | /              | https://github.com/cameron314/concurrentqueue |

-# **WHound Manual**
+# **kellect Manual**

 ## **Usage of the command-line**

-After testing ,WHound can run on OS versions above win7(x64).
+After testing ,kellect can run on OS versions above win7(x64).

 Users must run this program **as administrator** , and provide some command-line options and parameters to achieve specific functions as blew.